...

 • Avoid aluminum foil with acidic foods and instead use parchment paper or glass cookware.

-• Always microwave food in glass or ceramic containers rather than plastic.
+• Always microwave food in glass containers rather than plastic.

 Supporting Brain Health Through Everyday Choices